Recent Founders' Chapter Events

-OUR NEXT CHAPTER EVENT will be an April 2019 Tour and Tea in Pelham, NY.
-If you would like to know more about us, please email: firstname.lastname@example.org.
+OUR NEXT CHAPTER EVENT will be a September 2019 Tour of the Vander Ende-Onderdonk House in Ridgewood (Queens), NY.
+If you would like to know more about us, please email: email@example.com.

 FOUNDERS' CHAPTER dates its history to 1896 when the organization known today as National Society Colonial Daughters of the Seventeenth Century was first established in Brooklyn, NY.
 Founded to commemorate the persons and events of the colonial period in our Country's history, the Society has as its members descendants of the early colonial settlers who rendered distinguished service to the colonies prior to 1700.
 For more information about the requirements for membership, please visit our National Society's web site by clicking here.